GandhiCloudLab/smart-guide/Docker/001-dockerizing-vue.js-application/readme.md

 ## Conclusion

-If you want to expose any of your service to external to the cluster, it is always wrap your app with NGINX kind of webserver.
+If you want to expose any of your service external to the cluster, it is required to wrap your app with NGINX kind of webserver.

 ## References